• Schip cherry laurel hedge along driveway

-• stunning skip cherry laurel hedge in front yard
+• skip cherry laurel privacy hedge in the full sun

 • Mature Skip Cherry Laurel Shrub in the winter landscape